joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 | Plain Python, more pythonic    |  271.683     |
 | Plain Python     |  323.389    |

 And the result is ~0.7 ms, which oh crap, is slower than executing the original SciPy version and almost identical to my original NumPy implementation.

-It turns out that some of the stuff I got rid off from the *correlation* function are the two lines below:
+It turns out that I removed two important lines from the *correlation* function:

 ```python
 u = _validate_vector(u)